Dicamba and 2,4-D

 By 2010 it was clear that excessive reliance on one weed-management system – Roundup Ready – and one herbicide (glyphosate) – was fueling the emergence and spread of glyphosate-resistant weeds across the Midwest and in cotton-growing regions.

 The pesticide-seed-biotech industry responded to the spread of glyphosate-resistant weeds by developing a set of Next Gen Pesticides, including Monsanto’s ExTend system – GMO soybeans and cotton bred to be tolerant of both glyphosate and dicamba.
-See the <Dicamba Diary: link to it> for a deep dive into the evolution of dicamba-tolerant crops.

 The commercial introduction of Next Gen GMO seed-herbicide “technology packages” was the catalyst leading to The Heartland Study, HHRA’s flagship research project.